 The additional benefit of the Wedi and Hydro-Blok niches is that they both have a cement coating on their surface which improves tile bonding and rigidity.

-The foam shower niches are all generally very similar, but I prefer these two niches because of this cement coating.
+The prefab foam shower niches are all generally very similar, but I prefer the Wedi and Hydro-Blok niches because of this cement coating.

-This is also one of the most popular prefab tile ready shower niches available but it is made out of plastic instead of foam board.
+This is also one of the most popular prefab shower niches available but it is made out of plastic (ABS) instead of foam board.
 This niche also comes in a few sizes to suite your needs, much like the foam board shower niches.

-In general the plastic shower niches are a great alternative to the foam board niche.
+In general the plastic shower niches are a great alternative to the foam board prefab niche.

 Their mounting procedures are also the same, so this niche also requires additional framing for full support of the wallboard and niche mounting flange.